Starring Sally J. Freedman as Herself: Plot

 A central part in the story is when Sally meets a man named Mr. Zavodsky, who lives in her building.
 He offers some rock candy to her and Andrea.
 She refuses it even though Andrea accepts it, which makes her upset.
-She, who is Jewish, notices that Mr. Zavodsky looks similar to Adolf Hitler and comes to believe (because of her active imagination) that he is actually him in disguise and retiring in Miami.
+Sally, who is Jewish, notices that Mr. Zavodsky looks similar to Adolf Hitler and comes to believe (because of her active imagination) that he is actually him in disguise and retiring in Miami.

 Another important plotline is when Sally finds out that her father, who had just turned 42, is the same age as his two brothers were when they died.
-She, who is superstitious, is worried that he may die in his 42nd year, because of the well-known superstition "all bad things happen in threes".
+Superstitious, Sally worries that he may die in his 42nd year, because of the well-known superstition "all bad things happen in threes".

-Sally writes (but never mails) a lot of letters to Mr. Zavodsky, always saying she will get him someday.
-She spies on him, secretly listening to their phone conversations on a party line.
-She worries at one point he killed her friend, Shelby, and believes the rock candy he offers is actually poisoned.
+Sally writes (but never mails) many letters to Mr. Zavodsky, always saying she will get him someday.
+She spies on him, secretly listening to his phone conversations on a party line.
+She worries at one point that he killed her friend, Shelby, and believes the rock candy he offers is actually poisoned.
 In the end, he dies of a heart attack.

-In the one year Sally spends in Miami, she learns how babies are made, attends but loses a contest, drinks whiskey while attempting to make Creme de Cacao, kisses Peter at their teacher's wedding, and in the end, strengthens her relationship with her relatives.
+In the one year Sally spends in Miami, she learns how babies are made, attends but loses a contest, drinks whiskey while attempting to make Creme de Cacao, kisses Peter at their teacher's wedding, and strengthens her relationship with her relatives.

 At the very end, Sally and her family return to New Jersey.